podedra92/blog/docs/learning/docs/this-blog.md

 Ok lets have a quick look at the structure - you dont need to necessarily follow this but it's a structure that works for me.
 - **.github:** This dir currently contains workflows, just one for now to deploy the site.
 - **docs:** Contains config components and markdown files, equivelant to src.
-- **.vitepress:** Contains config and custom themes, it also contains dist and cache which remember to add to your .gitignore!
+- **.vitepress:** Contains config and custom themes, it also contains dist and cache remember to add these to your .gitignore!
-I have however thought and may move this to the root of the project, so docs directory contain just that.
+I may however move this to the root of the project, so docs directory contain just that.
-- **components:** Where I store custom vuepress components
+- **components:** Where I store custom Vue components
-- **public:** So this is a bit of an escape hatch, it provides static assets that aren't referenced within documentation (e.g. themeConfig logo).
+- **public:** So this is a bit of an escape hatch, it copies these over as static assets, classified as those which aren't referenced within documentation (e.g. themeConfig logo).
 These assets are copied over to the root of the dist directory, and the name is not appended with a hash.

-While we're on this topic, I try to categorise my docs, and can end up with nested directories such as `sub_category_dir`, the same principal is used within the assets directory. <br/>
+While we're on this topic, I try to categorise my docs, and also create nested directories such as `sub_category_dir`, the same principal is used within the assets directory. <br/>
 Again you may choose your own structure but it feels the most logical approach for me, for now.